proteanplanet/Ridgepack/README.md

 ## Required software

-Designed to be used with MATLAB 2018b or a newer version
+Designed to be used with MATLAB 2018b or a newer version, and for one script, Mathematica 11.3